aungsoeo/money-manager/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within Project, please send an e-mail to Savan Koradia at koradia.savan@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ### License